dataswift/open-source-developer-portal/app/resources/dwolla.js.md

 When you collect and submit the user's bank account information, dwolla.js has built-in validation that will trigger an error if any of the required fields are invalid.

+### Testing Dwolla.js and Customization
+Test Dwolla.js and customization functionality <a href="https://www.dwolla.com/dwollajs-bank-verification">here.</a>

 ### Generate a funding sources token
 Before utilizing dwolla.js to add a new funding source, you need to generate a funding sources token.
 Your server initiates a POST request to Dwolla, specifying for which Dwolla account or white label Customer you want to add a bank account.
 Dwolla will respond with a funding sources `token` that expires in an hour.
 This token will be sent to the client and used to authenticate the HTTP request asking Dwolla to add a new funding source.